-Our most recent blog takes a look at the medical waste generated by the COVID-19 pandemic, and what we should be doing to dispose of it responsibly.
+Our most recent blog takes a look at COVID-19 waste management guidelines, and what we should be doing to dispose of COVID-19 waste responsibly.

 We have been in 'this' together for the last 18 months and by now most of us - when we hear the words Coronavirus or COVID-19 - want to run screaming in the other direction.
 Unfortunately COVID-19 news fatigue has left us desensitised and complacent.
 The rigorous decontamination rituals practised during the early days of Lockdown Level 5 have been replaced by reluctant masking.
 The way we dispose of our COVID-19 waste has also become an afterthought.